toelt-llc/KiPy/README.md

 This repository contains the KiPy software.
 The software is described in the paper, along with the eperimental setup:

-_A New Median Filter Approach to Deal with Large Windows of Missing Data in Eye-gaze Measurements_
-Arnaud Gucciardi, Monica Crotti, Nofar Ben Itzhak, Lisa Mailleux, Els Ortibus, Umberto Michelucci, Vida Groznik and Alexander Sadikov.
+_A New Median Filter Application to Deal with Large Windows of Missing Data in Eye-gaze Measurements_ (2022) Arnaud Gucciardi, Monica Crotti, Nofar Ben Itzhak, Lisa Mailleux, Els Ortibus, Umberto Michelucci, Vida Groznik and Alexander Sadikov.

 In case you use it a reference to this paper will be nice.